cenpa/freqfit/README.md

     values: [2, 3]
 ```

+Constraints will be combined into a single `NormalConstraint` as this dramatically improves computation time.
+This takes the form of a multivariate Gaussian with central values and covariance matrix calculated from the supplied constraints.
+Only constraints that refer to fit parameters are used.
+(Parameters in a single provided constraint must all be fit parameters.)

+Constraints are also used to specificy how nuisance parameters should be varied for toys.
+All parameters in a single constraint must be included as a parameter of a dataset, but do not necessarily need to be parameters in the fit.

-You can specify independent datasets that should later be combined `combined_groups`.
+You can specify independent datasets that should later be combined `combined_datasets`.
 This is useful for LEGEND where we have many, independent datasets with their own nuisance parameters.
 For our fit, it is much faster to simply combine all datasets that have no events (are empty).
 However, in generating our toys, we would like to vary the nuisance parameters and draw events randomly for all datasets.
 We therefore would like to combine datasets during our toys on the fly.
 Since, for each toy, we do no a prior know which datasets are empty and can be combined, we have written the code in such a way as to attempt to combine datasets.
 This is a very niche use case and probably only relevant for the 0vbb fit.

 ---